-Bottom rusted or separated?
-For the bottom of the culvert to be defined as rusted you should observe at least rust holes through the culvert.
+Is culvert bottom rusted through or separated (Yes or No) For the bottom of the culvert to be defined as rusted you should observe at least rust holes through the culvert.
 A separated culvert would occur if the individual lengths have become uncoupled, allowing flows to exit before the outlet.